MikkoMMM/pankration-world/README.md

-# BabylonJS + Colyseus: Multiplayer Boilerplate
+# Pankration World

 This is a project setup to use BabylonJS 3.x with Colyseus 0.9.x.
+It's based on Endel Dreyer's BabylonJS + Colyseus: Multiplayer Boilerplate.

 ## Tooling